 The Battenkill River is a tributary of the Hudson River that starts in Vermont and flows into New York near Greenwich, just about a half an hour southeast of Glens Falls.
-The Battenkill offers top notch paddling opportunities in addition to fishing and other recreating options.
+The Battenkill offers top notch paddling opportunities in addition to fishing.
 If you don't own a kayak or canoe this could be a great choice, as there are places you can rent from.

 Take a Trip to the Adirondacks

 If you're looking to escape into the wilderness, go for a paddling trip in the Adirondacks!
 The Adirondack region is home to a seemingly endless number of lakes, ponds, and rivers just waiting to be explored.
 Here are some popular canoeing spots you can discover in the Adirondacks:

 Blue Mountain Lake